Skip to main content

 Pain Bagnat

-Meaning 'bathed bread' in Niçois, this sandwich is a specialty of the region and popular in Monaco.
-A round bread roll is filled with ingredients similar to those in a Salad Niçoise, such as tomatoes, hard-boiled eggs, olives, anchovies or tuna, and raw vegetables.
-The bread soaks up the flavors, creating a delicious and portable meal.
-Find it in boulangeries and snack shops.
+The name means 'bathed bread' in Niçois, and that's the whole idea.
+A round roll is filled much like a salade niçoise, with tomatoes, hard-boiled eggs, olives, anchovies or tuna, and raw vegetables, then left to soak up the juices.
+The result is a portable meal that travels well.
+Look for it in boulangeries and snack shops.

 Allergens: